Two Binturong laying across a tree branch

 • Introduction

 Binturong are sometimes called a bearcat, but don’t let that name fool you; they are not related to bears or cats.
-In fact, the binturong is more closely related to civets and genets and are in the same family known as Viverridae.
+In fact, the binturong is more closely related to civets and genets and are in the same family known as viverridae.
 They have coarse, shaggy fur, mainly black with a speckling of grey, particularly around their faces.

-• Threats/ Conservation
+• Conservation

 The International Union for Conservation of Nature (IUCN) have listed Binturong as vulnerable.